 “Safety features have been shown to reduce the risk of losses in liability coverages and that will result in a benefit to the insured,” Travelers spokesman Gulbrandsen says.
 “However, as more technologically-advanced safety features have been added to vehicles, the cost to repair them has generally increased.”

 This is where it starts to get tricky for drivers.
-Insurance is regulated differently from state to state, so what drivers pay in different areas of the country depends of what that state deems important.
-Meanwhile, autonomous features begin to shift liability for crashes toward auto manufacturers and away from drivers, which may make them take the RAND Institute’s suggestion and push for no-fault insurance.
+Insurance is regulated differently from state to state, so what drivers pay for insurance in different areas of the country depends on what that state deems important.
+Meanwhile, autonomous features shift liability for crashes toward auto manufacturers and away from drivers, which may make them take the RAND Institute’s suggestion and push for no-fault insurance.

 Finally, there’s a chance that insurance underwriters will stop simply suggesting that drivers use pay-as-you-drive or usage-based programs like Progressive’s Snapshot or Liberty Mutual’s RightTrack.
 Those programs use small sensors installed in a car’s dashboard or an existing on-board communications system (think OnStar) to track driving habits and reward less risky behavior.
 While some of these sensors track only the miles you drive, others can use a car’s safety features and telematics systems to determine how often you slam on your brakes, and good drivers can get discounts of 5% to 30% if these devices — or even telematics systems or smartphones — like what they see.

 “After analyzing Snapshot driving data, we’ve found hard braking to be one of the most highly predictive variables for predicting future crashes,” says Dave Pratt, general manager of usage-based insurance for Progressive.
 “We know that one of the main contributors to hard braking is tailgating, so we’re using our data to help drivers be as alert and aware as possible on the road.”